exercism/rust/exercises/dot-dsl/.meta/description.md

 (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) is a
 small language optimized for a specific domain.

-For example the dot language of [Graphviz](http://graphviz.org) allows you to write a textual description of a graph which is then transformed into a picture by one of the graphviz tools (such as `dot`).
+For example the [DOT language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) allows you to write a textual description of a graph which is then transformed into a picture by one of the [Graphviz](http://graphviz.org/) tools (such as `dot`).
 A simple graph looks like this:

     graph {
         graph [bgcolor="yellow"]